PAULA BAKER

 Nicole Van Matre loves kids.
 She has spent her entire professional career tending to their safety and well-being.
 Prior to joining Children’s Beach House in July 2022, Nicole spent several years living and working in Florida in various child-serving capacities.
 As a case manager with Life Share, she provided intensive support to children in the state’s foster care program.
 As mentor manager for Big Brothers/Big Sisters, she matched volunteer “bigs” to serve as mentors to lucky “littles.”
 And as an investigator at the Hillsborough County Sheriff’s Office of Child Protective Services, she investigated and intervened in reports of abuse and neglect.

-The children Nicole loves most, of course, are her twins Mikey and Timmy.
+The children Nicole loves most, of course, are her twin sons Mikey and Timmy and her daughter Charlotte.
 To make sure they could grow up surrounded by as much love and support as possible, Nicole and her husband moved to Delaware, where they would be close to her parents.
 Nicole continued her career of service to children at Children & Families First, an organization that helps children and families navigate and recover from adverse childhood experiences.

 Nicole first came to CBH when she enrolled her twins in the Margaret H. Rollins Child Development Center.
 While looking for a pre-school for her boys, Nicole wanted a place that had a structured curriculum – which is exactly what she found in the Rollins Center.
 Her boys quickly settled in with their new teachers and friends, discovering that Children’s Beach House was a perfect fit for them.
 When Nicole learned that CBH was expanding its Youth Development Program and was in need of family engagement coordinators, she suspected that she might be a good fit here too.